Appiah/socialinvites.github.io/android_core_ui_old.md

     InfobipAccountCredentials ibCredentials = new InfobipAccountCredentials("infobip_username", "infobip_password");

-Then you should call the method `initializeLibrary(ClientMobileApplication application, String defaultMessageId, InfobipAccountCredentials ibCredentials)` or the method `initializeLibrary(ClientMobileApplication application, String defaultMessageId)` from *SocialInvitesUIManager* class.
-These methods throw *IllegalArgumentException* if any of the parameters is null or an empty string.
+Then you should call the method

+    initializeLibrary(ClientMobileApplication application, String defaultMessageId, InfobipAccountCredentials ibCredentials)

+from *SocialInvitesManager* class.
+This method gives *IllegalArgumentException* if any of the parameters is null or an empty string.
-Passing *InfobipAccountCredentials* object is optional, but be aware that, if you choose to initialize library without credentials, you will not be able to use some library functionalities.

-    socialInvitesManager.initializeLibrary(application, "default_message_id_abc123", ibCredentials);
+    SocialInvitesManager.initializeLibrary(application, "default_message_id_abc123", ibCredentials);

-or

-	socialInvitesManager.initializeLibrary(application, "default_message_id_abc123");

 At any moment you can check if the library has been initialized by calling the `isLibraryInitialized()` method.
 If it is not, the method will initialize it.

 Usage example:

-	SocialInvitesUIManager socialInvitesManager = new SocialInvitesUIManager(activity.getBaseContext());
     ClientMobileApplication application = new ClientMobileApplication("application_key_abc123", "application_secret_abc123");
     InfobipAccountCredentials ibCredentials = new InfobipAccountCredentials("infobip_username", "infobip_password");
-    if (!socialInvitesManager.isLibraryInitialized()) {
+    if (!SocialInvitesManager.isLibraryInitialized()) {
-        socialInvitesManager.initializeLibrary(application, "default_message_id_abc123", ibCredentials);
+        SocialInvitesManager.initializeLibrary(application, "default_message_id_abc123", ibCredentials);
     }

 #### Sender ID ####